The King of Fighters XIV: Development

-The King of Fighters XIV was made when SNK's then-CEO Eikichi Kawasaki aimed the company should return to producing appealing fighting games rather than Pachinko-style slot machines and mobile apps.
+The King of Fighters XIV was made when SNK's then-CEO Eikichi Kawasaki decided the company should return to producing appealing fighting games rather than Pachinko-style slot machines and mobile apps.
 The game began full production in April 2014 using staff from Esaka.
-Staff wanted the game to be easy to play and as popular as The King of Fighters '98 and KOF 2002.
+The development team wanted the game to be easy to play and as popular as The King of Fighters '98 and KOF 2002.
 While The King of Fighters XIII was a success, the staff said it was challenging to new players.
-Accordingly, they intended to combining the simplicity of KOF '98 with the Quick Max features of KOF 2002 and the method used to manage meters in KOF XIII.
+Accordingly, they intended to combine the simplicity of KOF '98 with the Quick Max features of KOF 2002 and the method used to manage meters in KOF XIII.

 The King of Fighters XIV was first announced at the Sony Computer Entertainment press conference for the 2015 Tokyo Game Show and was present at the PlayStation Experience 2015.
 SNK chose to develop the game for the PlayStation 4 because of the console's high worldwide sales.
 The company did not want to add a new system to the game, but made some changes in response to The King of Fighters XIII; they had yet to decide whether they would update the game or leave it as a single release followed by sequels.
 In August 2016, their staff decided to advance the new plot through a sequel.